irods-contrib/irods-cloud-browser/INSTALL.md

 ## 8 Optionally configure browser presets - locking the site down to just one Zone

-Adding the irods-cloud-backend-config.groovy file to your /etc directory on the server where the irods-cloud-backend .war  is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
+Adding the irods-cloud-backend-config.groovy file to your /etc/irods-ext directory on the server where the irods-cloud-backend.war  is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
 If this file is not present, or the beconf.login.preset.enabled=false is set, than the login form will allow logging in to any iRODS grid.

-Place that file in the /etc directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting beconf.login.preset.enabled-true
+Place that file in the /etc/irods-ext directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting beconf.login.preset.enabled-true

 ```
 /*